znbudhwan/RestLivery/README.md

-# RestLivery
+# Restlivery
-RestLivery is a on-demand food-delivery app that allows you to order food from your favorite nearby restaurants!
+Restlivery is a on-demand food-delivery app that allows you to order food from your favorite nearby restaurants!